 What is your class size and teacher-to-child ratio?
 Open Arms follows the Virginia Standards for Licensed Child Day Centers and maintains mandated ratios based upon your child’s age.

 Do you teach religion as part of your curriculum?
 Yes, religious education is part of our curriculum.
 Children learn Bible stories in their classrooms, pray before meals, sing Chapel songs, and participate in weekly Chapel as part of our mission to provide a loving, Christ-centered, Bible-based child care, preschool, full-day kindergarten, and after school program.

 Does Open Arms have specialty teachers?
 Yes, Open Arms has a Curriculum Extension program that offers music, Spanish, physical education, and Chapel each week.
 Our music and Spanish teachers visit classrooms, Infants 2 and above, weekly for 15-30 minutes.
 Our physical education teacher leads gross motor activities daily in our “Big Room.”
-All children in programs Infant 2 and above attend weekly Chapel led by one of the Open Arms pastors, music teacher, and Family Faith Coach.
+All children in programs Infant 2 and above attend weekly Chapel led by one of the Open Arms pastors and our music teacher.

 Do you offer any summer programs?
 Our full-day programs continue with their regular schedule during the summer.
 We offer a summer camp for our kindergarten and school-age children, as well as a half-day camp for children ages 3 and 5.
 For more information please click here to reach our Summer Camp Coordinator.